SJTU-PLV/compcertoc-pldi25-artifact/README.md

 (as mentioned in the paper), we have successfully composed this pass with the current compiler correctness in the form of threaded backward simulation.
 Interested readers can see the code [here](https://github.com/SJTU-PLV/CompCert/tree/Direct-MultiThread).

-Therefore, the verified compilation of this example is supported by CompCertOC to a certain degree.

 Similarly, run `make` and `./main` in [examples/fig1](CompCertOC/examples/fig1) to see the result of the simple example in Fig. 1 of the paper.